 At Ca’ Foscari, the program is offered at the Ca’ Foscari School for International Education (SIE), a school which is dedicated to international students and programs.

-The Italian language programme for Marco Polo/Turandot students is offered by Study in Venice, an association which reunites four of Venice’s higher learning institutions: Ca’ Foscari University, IUAV University, the Accademia di Belle Arti of Venice, and the Conservatorio “Benedetto Marcello”.
-The four institutions formed an association in 2017 with the objective of working together in providing academic services to international students in Venice, including courses in Italian language and culture.
+The Italian language programme for Marco Polo/Turandot students is offered by Study in Venice, an association which reunites four of Venice’s higher learning institutions: Ca’ Foscari University, Iuav University, the Accademia di Belle Arti of Venice, and the Conservatorio “Benedetto Marcello”.
+The four institutions formed an association in 2017 with a view of work together and provide academic services to international students in Venice, including courses in Italian language and culture.

-The programme is organised by the School for International Education at Ca' Foscari, a University which enjoys a national and international reputation in the field of language teaching, and has a strong decade-long tradition of research on language teaching and training for teachers of Italian as a foreign language.
+The programme is organised by the School for International Education at Ca' Foscari, a University which enjoys worldwide reputation in the field of language teaching, and has a strong decade-long tradition of research on language teaching and training for teachers of Italian as a foreign language.

 The programme offers an innovative and pragmatic approach, focusing on the use of language in real communication.
 Core features include:

-For the 2018/2019 academic year, the programme will run for 10 months and is based on the Common European Framework of Reference (CEFR) for languages as an intensive language course (at least 20 hours per week).
+The course is based on the Common European Framework of Reference (CEFR) for languages as an intensive language course (at least 100 hours per month), with supervised mandatory attendance (also web-based) and a 4 module structure with a final period of catch-up/reinforcement work.
 Lessons take place from Monday to Friday in classrooms equipped for language teaching with full multimedia access.

 Thanks to our Study in Venice partners, alongside the Italian language course offered at the Ca’ Foscari School for International Education, students can choose to register for a package of preparatory courses, aimed at introducing them to their future area of study.
 Students can sign up to these courses upon arrival in Venice.